-No. 09PD048 - Major Amendment to a Planned Commercial ITEM 44 Development to allow on-sale liquor
+No. 09PD048 - Planned Commercial Development - Initial and Final ITEM 21 Development to allow an on-sale liquor establishment

-Dumpster location: The applicant submitted a revised site plan identifying the location of the dumpster as requested.
+- Loading zone: The site plan does not identify the loading zone location for the delivery areas nor does it identify adequate area for truck turning movements.
+As such, a revised site plan demonstrating that there is adequate area for loading and unloading supplies to the proposed restaurant without creating pedestrian/vehicular conflicts must be submitted for review and approval.
+Additionally, the applicant must demonstrate that adequate truck movement circulation is available on the existing paved surface without impacting any parking spaces.
+Please note that a minimum of 66 parking spaces must be provided for the proposed use. - Dumpster location: The applicant submitted a revised site plan identifying the location of the dumpster as requested.
 However, it appears that the dumpster is partially located on the adjacent property and within the access easement.
 As such, the applicant will need to demonstrate authorization to utilize the adjacent property.
 The site plan does not identify the location of the dumpster.
 In addition, the dumpster elevations, screening and building materials were not submitted with the application.
-A revised site plan identifying the location of a proposed dumpster, as well as elevations of the proposed dumpster screening and proposed dumpster material must be submitted for review and approval.

-Notification Requirement: As of this writing, the receipts from the certified mailings have not been returned nor has the sign been posted on the property.
+A revised site plan identifying the location of a proposed dumpster, as well as elevations of the proposed dumpster screening and proposed dumpster material must be submitted for review and approval. - Notification Requirement: As of this writing, the receipts from the certified mailings have not been returned nor has the sign been posted on the property.
 Staff will notify the Planning Commission at the October 22, 2009 Planning Commission meeting if these requirements have not been met.

-Staff recommends that the Planned Commercial Development - Initial and Final Development plan be continued to the December 10, 2009 Planning Commission meeting to allow the applicant time to submit the required additional information.
+Staff recommends that the Planned Commercial Development - Initial and Final Development plan be continued to the March 25, 2010 Planning Commission meeting.